-We want Lower School pupils to enjoy and engage in our curriculum because, besides all the fun, friendship and enrichment activities on offer, our principal objective is, of course, academic learning.
+We want our Year 7-9 pupils to enjoy and engage in our curriculum because, besides all the fun, friendship and enrichment activities on offer, our principal objective is, of course, academic learning.
 With this in mind, we aim to provide a supportive and nurturing environment where all our pupils are able to flourish and fulfil their potential.

 Academic staff at Trent College care deeply about teaching and learning and strive to give engaging lessons that will enable pupils to achieve to the best of their ability.
-This booklet provides an overview of our academic approach within the Lower School, alongside an insight into each subject offered.
+This booklet provides an overview of our academic approach within years 7-9, alongside an insight into each subject offered.